eestrada/eestrada.github.io/content/posts/psyllium-gem.md

 And if you are running on a server, it isn't hard to horizontally scale servers to deal with demand.
 Computer time is cheap, programmer time is expensive.
 For the most part it is fine to just throw more computers at a problem like horizontally scaling a web service.
-Thus, any performance defeciencies in Ruby are simple to overcome.
+Thus, any performance deficiencies in Ruby are simple to overcome.

 However, it is nice when you can have the best of both worlds.
 Ruby's Fiber